home-assistant/developers.home-assistant/blog/2020-11-09-system-health-and-templates.md

 title: System Health and Templates
 ---

-In Home Assistant 0.118, there will be two changes that could impact your custom component.
+In Home Assistant 0.118, there will be two changes that could impact your custom integration.

 ## Removed deprecated `helpers.template.extract_entities`